Call of Duty: World at War: Soviet campaign

+Nazi Zombies

 Development

 World at War was announced on June 23, 2008, by Activision, who confirmed that the game was to be released in fall 2008, and that the series would revert to its customary World War II setting.
 The game took about two years to make, twice as long as Treyarch's previous entry to the series, Call of Duty 3.
 The game is powered by an improved version of the Call of Duty 4: Modern Warfare engine, with several improvements made to the physics model.
 Environments are more destructible and can be set on fire with the flamethrower, whose fire propagates.
 Dismemberment, as well as realistic skin and clothes burning of the characters were added.
+Exakt Entertainment assisted in porting the game in this engine to the Wii while Arkane Studios assisted in the creation of levels for the multiplayer mode under the direction of Austin based studio Certain Affinity.

 Not long after, Treyarch released the modding tools for Call of Duty: World at War.
 These tools were the same ones used to create all the other Call of Duty series games, but with slight changes version to version, which can be downloaded online.
 Kiefer Sutherland and Gary Oldman were cast as voice actors for the game.
-Sutherland voices the narrator and squad leader of the American campaign, Sergeant Roebuck, while Oldman voices that of the Soviet campaign, Sergeant Reznov.
+Sutherland voices the narrator and squad leader of the American campaign, Sergeant Roebuck, while Oldman voices that of the Soviet campaign, Sergeant Viktor Reznov.
 A full-sized replica PBY Catalina was constructed for motion capture use.